 The sounds of crickets chirping as you lie in a tent camping is soothing and restful, a genuine outdoor sound.
 But when the sound is in the house, that’s a different story!
-Their persistent chirping is only interrupted by the presence of danger like you holding fly swatter trying to figure out where the sound is coming from.
-But once the danger is past, they get back to business.
+Their persistent chirping is only interrupted by the presence of danger like you holding a fly-swatter trying to figure out where the sound is coming from.
+Once the danger is past, however, they get back to business.

 How many species exist?